 How Girlguiding is run

-How Girlguiding makes decisions that benefit girls through our board of trustees and our council
+Girlguiding makes decisions that benefit girls through our board of trustees and our council.

-Girlguiding is led by our board of trustees who make decisions and make sure they’re carried out.
-The council, representing members across all countries and regions, can be consulted on major projects to make sure that decisions made reflect the opinions of members UK-wide.
+The board of trustees make decisions and make sure they’re carried out.
+The council is consulted on major projects to make sure decisions reflect the opinions of members across the UK.

 The board of trustees

-Girlguiding is a charity, so we’re led by our board of trustees who make sure we use our resources in the best possible way to deliver our vision, mission and Girlguiding's strategy.
+Girlguiding is a charity, so we’re led by our board of trustees, who bring a wide mixture of skills and experience to the role.
+They meet at least 4 times a year to make sure we’re using our resources in the best possible way to deliver our vision, mission and Girlguiding's strategy.

-- Find out more about the role of our trustees and what they do.
+- Find out more about what trustees do.

-- Meet our board of trustees and learn about their backgrounds and experience.
+- Meet our trustees and learn more about the experiences and backgrounds they bring to the role.

 The council

-The council is a group whose members, appointed and elected from across our countries and regions, bring a range of input to discussions and engagement on our direction, contributing to matters at a national level.
+Members of the council are appointed and elected from across all our countries and regions.
+With varied backgrounds and experiences, they bring a range of input to discussions and engagement plans on our direction, contributing to matters at a national level.

 The Royal Charter

-The Royal Charter is Girlguiding’s governing document.
-The bye-laws within it set out the rules for how The Guide Association (Girlguiding) must be governed.
+The Royal Charter and Bye-laws make up Girlguiding’s governing document.
+The document sets out how The Guide Association (Girlguiding) must be governed.
 For example, it states how many trustees we must have and what the council does, among other things.

-The Royal Charter was updated in 2018 although the style is very much of the original legal document of 1922.
+The Royal Charter was updated in 2018, although it’s written in the style of the original legal document of 1922.